dustin10/kaftui/README.md

 Most of the available configuration above was discussed in previous sections.
 The list below outlines the rest.

 * `scrollFactor` - Determines the number of lines to scroll the record value panel with each keypress.
+* `exportDirectory` - Specifies the directory on the file system where exported records should be saved.